-As President and CEO of Urban Resource Institute (URI), Nathaniel Fields is responsible for leading the organization’s long-and short-term strategy and the implementation of its vision and mission.
+As Chief Executive Officer of Urban Resource Institute (URI), Nathaniel Fields is responsible for leading the organization’s long-and short-term strategy and the implementation of its vision and mission.

 Informed by two decades of practical work and achievement in social and human services, Nathaniel has spearheaded the transformation of URI in size, scope and services for vulnerable populations in New York City, particularly victims of domestic violence.
 Since taking the helm of the organization in 2012, he has transformed it into a dynamic, multi-service agency, nearly tripling the budget and building it into the largest provider of domestic violence shelter services in the country.

 Under his leadership, Nathaniel has focused on innovation, exemplified by his advancement of groundbreaking programs focused on prevention as well as services, such as People and Animals Living Safely (PALS), Legal Education Advocacy Program (LEAP), Working Internship Network (WIN), Abusive Partner Intervention Program (APIP), and Relationship Abuse Prevention Program (RAPP) targeting youth and teens.
 To further his vision, Nathaniel is committed to a Culture of Excellence and an environment with data-driven, measurable outcomes.

 He holds a bachelor’s degree in history with a focus on black and Hispanic studies and a Master of Social Work degree from Fordham University, and completed an executive leadership and certificate program in the not-for-profit sector at New York University.
 Born and raised in New York, Nathaniel has firsthand knowledge of the challenges affecting New York’s most vulnerable communities, as well as the positive work being done to effect structural changes.
 Working directly with marginalized groups, Nathaniel has seen that when investments are made in communities, they can thrive.
 At URI, Nathaniel enjoys being part of a community of people committed to improving the lives of others.
 When asked to identify his vision for URI, he states, “Hope is at the cornerstone of everything we do.”